 for conduct that posed a threat to a member of the College community or serious damage to College property.

-J. VIOLATION OF LAW AND STUDENT CONDUCT CODE.
+J. VIOLATION OF LAW AND GRADUATE STUDENT CONDUCT CODE.
 College student conduct proceedings may be instituted against a graduate student charged with conduct that

 potentially violates both the criminal law and College policy without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
 Proceedings under these procedural standards may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Dean of Students.
 Prior determinations made or sanctions imposed under these procedural standards will not be subject to change because criminal charges arising out of the same facts giving rise to violation of College rules are later dismissed, reduced, or resolved in favor of or against the criminal law defendant.